chelaxian/TG_pre_bot_auth/README.md

 - **Get your Telegram ID:**
   - **/id** – The only command that is allowed for everyone.
 It gives you your Telegram ID.

-- **Automatic Phone Number Addition:**
+- **Automatic Multiple Phone Number Addition:**
-  If the bot receives a message containing a phone number (either via a contact or a text that resembles a phone number), it normalizes the number and automatically adds it to the list if it is valid.
+  If the bot receives a message containing a phone number (or batch of multiple phone numbers by 1 in a row) (either via a contact or a text that resembles a phone number), it normalizes the number and automatically adds it to the list if it is valid.

 - **Manage Phone Number List:**
   - **/add `<phone>`** – Add a phone number to the list.